Tamk1s/Thwimp/README.md

 - "Play" button
 	- Plays currently selected THP file.
-	- Use "DirectSound" option for audio playback as needed
+	- Use "DirectSound" option for proper audio playback as needed

 - "Rip" button
 	- Converts the THP video to the appropriate file format(s)

 - Crop Settings
-	- Crops the converted THP video to a specific size, starting at a point, and from a starting video frame to an ending video frame
+	- Crops the converted THP video to a specific physical size and to a particular timeframe, starting at a point, and from a starting video frame to an ending video frame
 	- Point coordinates are relative to top-left corner of video (origin (0,0))
-	- Fields
+	- **Fields**
-		- Position
+		- **Position**
-			- xpos
+			- X-pos
 				- x position to start crop (0-based, in px)
-			- ypos
+			- Y-pos
 				- y position to start crop (0-based, in px)
-		- Size
+		- **Size**
 			- Width
 				- Width to crop video (1-based, in px)
 			- Height
 				- Height to crop video (1-based, in px)
-		- Time
+		- **Time**
 			- Start
 				- Starting frame value to begin ripping (1-based)
 			- End
 				- Ending frame value to begin ripping (1-based)

-	- Subvideo array
+	- **Preset (Row/Column)**
-		- Cells
+		- **Cells**
 			- Cells A1 to B6
 				- Select a particular subvideo cell to crop to
 				- Updates the crop setting fields appropriately
+		- **Special Presets**
 			- "All" radio button
-				- Rip the entire array of subvideos into a single video file
+				- Rip the entire array of subvideos into a single video file for a particular multiplicity
+				- Select "All" special preset and Mult of 0 to rip the whole video as a single file
 			- "Dum" radio button
 				- Rips the dummy padding/control signal area of video (if any)
 				- If multiplicity = 0, and start/end frames are set to the min/max within THP video, then the unique dummy frames will be ripped as BMP files, named to the proper naming convention for re-encoding with a replacement THP video
+	- **Time/Info**
-		- Multiplicity
+		- Mult
-			- Mult numeric up/down control
+			- Multiplicity numeric up/down control
 				- Changes the multiplicity to rip in the selected subvideo cell.
 				- A multiplicity of 0 will rip all multiplicities
-				- This updates the start/end frame values accordingly
+				- This updates the start/end time frame values accordingly
 		- Multiplicity checkbox
 			- Indicates if a "single" (unchecked) or "multiple" (checked, when the multiplicity=0) multiplicities will be ripped
 		- Dum Frames
 			- Indicates if unique dummy frames will be ripped as BMP files
 			- Only enabled when the "Dum" radio button is selected

-Tweak the settings as appropriately and use the "View" or "Rip" buttons to play a THP or convert it, respectively.
-Pressing the "rip" button will ask the user to select an output directory and base filename for the converted files; by default, the path is at the location of the original THP, and the filename is "[thp_filename]_suffix", where suffix is the appropriate one based on the A1N naming notation for the input files used for encoding (see "THP Encoder section").
-If the original THP video has an audio stream, it will automatically be ripped with an crop setting option and named appropriately.
+Tweak the settings as appropriately and use the "View" or "Rip" buttons to play a THP or convert it to appropriate assets, respectively.
+Pressing the "Rip" button will ask the user to select an output directory and base filename for the converted files; by default, the path is at the location of the original THP, and the filename is "[thp_filename]_suffix", where suffix is the appropriate one based on the A1_N naming notation for the input files used for encoding (see "THP Encoder section").
+If the original THP video has an audio stream, it will automatically be ripped with the crop time setting option and named appropriately.
 Dummy/control frames will be ripped automatically and named appropriately if the THP video has padding/control frames, if the "Dum" radio button is selected, if the multiplicity is set to 0, and if the start/end frame values are set to the original video's min/max values.

 **Files are ripped from THP video files in the following formats:**

-- Video
+- **Video**
 	- MP4 (H.264 encoded) video file
 	- Named as [thp_filename]_suffix.mp4
-- Audio
+- **Audio**
 	- WAV audio file
 	- Named as [thp_filename].wav
-- Dummy/padding frames
+- **Dummy/padding frames**
 	- BMP image frames
 	- Named as "dummy_N.bmp", where "N" is the value of the multiplicity

 For the file naming, for example, if the THP is titled "battle_retro.thp", and you are using the crop settings to rip the subvideo in the 1st row, 1st column, and 1st multiplicity, the default filename would be "battle_retro_A1_1".

+When either ripping or viewing a THP file, progress and detail about the current operation shall be shown in the progress bar sets.

 #### THP Encoder

 This group box allows the user to encode a new THP formatted as such to replace the original one currently selected in the THP File combo box.
 The left side of the group box has an array of checkboxes, which depict to the user which subvideo cells are in use in the video array and the naming convention that will be needed for each cell in the video's array of subvideos.
 If the checkbox is white and checked, that cell will be used for this THP video.

 The input files have a base filename of [thp_filename].ext .
-Videos should have extensions of mp4 (H.264 encoded), audio files as wav, and padding frames as bmp files.
+Videos should have extensions of MP4 (H.264 encoded), audio files as WAV, and padding frames as BMP files.
 The array cells are in Microsoft Excel A1N notation, where columns are letter digits (1st column="A", 2nd column="B", etc) and rows are numbers (1st row=1, 2nd row=2, etc).
 In Microsoft Excel A1N notation, "A1" would refer to the 1st row, 1st column.
-The array also has a box showing the multiplicity range ("Multi", 1 to M), and two additional checkboxes: "wav" and "dum". "wav" signifies an audio WAV file is needed, and "dum" signifies that padding frames will be needed.
+The array also has a textbox showing the multiplicity range ("Multi", _1 to _M), and two additional checkboxes: "wav" and "dum". "wav" signifies an audio WAV file is needed, and "dum" signifies that padding BMP frames will be needed.

 Consider if we have a THP video file (named "test.thp") that is a 2x2 array of subvideos with 3 multiplicities, padding, and audio.
 For the 1st multiplicity, the top left subvideo will be named "test_A1_1.mp4", the top right "test_B1_1.mp4", the bottom left "test_A2_1.mp4", and the bottom right "test_B2_1.mp4" .
 For the 2nd multiplicity, these same subvideos would be named "test_A1_2.mp4", "test_B1_2.mp4", and so on.
 The audio file is applied to the entire THP video, and would be named "test.wav" .
 The padding frames are named slightly different.
 The frame for the 1st multiplicity would be "dummy_1.bmp", the 2nd "dummy_2.bmp", and so on.
-The subvideos for each multiplicity should have the same dimensions as shown in the "subvid dims" fields and have the same, appropriate amount of frames.
+The subvideo cells for each multiplicity should have the same dimensions as shown in THP Info group boxe's "Subvid dims" fields and have the same, appropriate amount of frames.
 The padding should have the same dimensions as shown in the "Subvid dims" group box, and be formatted as described in the "Ctrl desc" field.

 ![Naming Convention scheme](https://raw.githubusercontent.com/Tamk1s/Thwimp/master/readme/naming_test_thp.png)